 By Zack Grenier

-Hartford, CT, April 22, 2015 – The Hartford Wolf Pack defeated the Providence Bruins in Game One of their best-of-5 series Wednesday night at the XL Center by a score of 3-1.
+Hartford, CT, April 25, 2015 – The Hartford Wolf Pack dropped Game Two of their best-of-five, first-round playoff series at the XL Center Saturday night to the Providence Bruins, 2-1.

-After Saturday, the series switches to the Dunkin’ Donuts Center Providence for Game Three this Sunday, April 26.
-Faceoff for that contest will be 7:05.
-A Game Four, if it is necessary, would be in Providence this Tuesday, April 28 at 7:05, and if the series went the full five games, a decisive Game Five would be next Friday, May 1 at the XL Center, at 7:00.
+Game Four is in Providence this Tuesday, April 28 at 7:05, and if the series went the full five games, a decisive Game Five would be this Friday, May 1 at the XL Center, at 7:00.

 Wolf Pack home playoff tickets are available at the Agera Energy Ticket Office at the XL Center, on-line at www.hartfordwolfpack.com and by phone at (877) 522-8499.